rd003/BookShoppingCart-Mvc-DapperVersion/README.md

 - It will generate the database
 - It will seed some data
 - It will create an account for `admin`

+## Nex Step: Execute this database script

+You need to run these scripts to create stored procedures.
+For that you need to follow this [sql script](./store-procedures.sql).

 ## How to logged-in with admin account?? 🧑‍💻🧑‍💻